microsoft/Application-Insights-Workbooks/Documentation/BYOS/BringYourOwnStorage.md

 ![Image showing storage account container](../Images/ByosAddRoleAssignment.png)
 10. Now go back to the save dialog and save again.

-## There are some limitation and restriction
+## There are some limitations and restrictions
 + When a role is added, it may take a few minutes for the permission to propagate.
 + When a workbook is pinned to a dashboard, the query may be saved on the dashboard as well, thus Workbooks will disable pinning if user selects to `Save content to an Azure Storage Account`.
 + If user decides to not storage their workbook in their storage, then they'll need to do a Save As and then delete this workbook.